microsoft/immersive-reader-sdk/js/samples/quickstart-csharp/ReadMe.txt

-﻿Immersive Reader - Quick Start Sample
+﻿Immersive Reader - C# Quick Start Sample
 ----------------------------------

 Follow these steps to get the sample up and running: